HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

 Instances when an *enum* is preferred over an ontology include:

 1. The list of valid values is short and unlikely to change.
 For example, the valid values for the `donor_organism.is_living` field will always be "yes", "no", or "unknown".
-1. The list of valid values is too diverse to be organized into a meaningful ontology or while awaiting the development of an appropriate ontology or ontology branch.
-If in doubt, check with one of the HCA ontologists.
+1. The list of valid values is short but too diverse to be organized into a meaningful ontology, or while awaiting the development of an appropriate ontology or ontology branch.
+If in doubt, check with an HCA ontologist.

+Finally, if the list of valid values for a field is very long - for example more than ten valid values - and does not have an appropriate ontology, a free text field is preferred as it means data submitters will not need to constantly validate against the enum (which can be frustrating).